KTAGirl/KTA/README.md

 ### Technical: Simple+Open=Maintainable+Lean
 From the technical perspective, this modlist is intended to be very <ins>**simple**</ins>, very lean, and also easy to modify and maintain.
 No more convoluted patches and fragile combinations breaking on each mod update.
 "Keep It Simple, ~~Stupid~~ Student!" is our modus operandi!
 We try to avoid conflicts, and convoluted patches which happen to be so fragile.
 Less conflicts to start with = less maintenance.

 And we want KTA to be <ins>**open**</ins>.
 We hope to get a really wide community around the modlist, and being easy to maintain - it should be possible for ANY community member to issue a fix if modlist owner is not around for any reason.
 NO MORE WAITING FOR AGES LOOKING AT THAT 'UNDER MAINTENANCE' PIC on Wabbajack!
-In addition, modlist also includes development tools.
+BTW, modlist also includes development tools.

 ### About Wabbajack
 [Wabbajack](https://www.wabbajack.org/) is an ingenious piece of software, which allows you to take the whole modlist - and install it to your PC quite easily, while not violating any rights of mod writers.